GOCC’s Response to COVID-19

 Methods for Determining Eligibility and Distribution of Funds

 On April 15, the CARES Act Committee (consisting of staff from Financial Aid, Advising/Counseling, Student Housing, Academics, Student Services, Business Office and Finance, and the President) determined that the college would distribute funding as widely as possible to eligible students.
-The committee did not feel an application process would be sufficient and meet the purpose of the HEER emergency funds.
+The committee did not feel an application process would be sufficient and meet the purpose of the HEER emergency funds during the Winter term.
 A student survey, conducted during the first week of the COVID-19 college closure, showed that roughly 25% of GOCC students either lacked reliable access to a computer and/or to the internet.
 In order to reach the most students in need, the committee determined the college would distribute emergency grant checks to all enrolled students who qualify based upon the U.S. Department of Education (ED) guidelines and forego an application process during this first phase of distribution.

 The committee also determined that the college would reserve 20% of the student portion of the HEER funds for future distribution in the summer and fall terms.
 As the Coronavirus outbreak reaches our community, and as the economy is affected by COVID-19, the committee’s belief is that students will see additional need for assistance in the coming months.
 With the move to online instruction for the summer and with fall instruction still being determined, the college assumes, based on past experiences, that some students will require access to hotspots and computers and may incur additional expenses associated with the disruption to campus operations.
-At that time, the college may request students submit an application to award funds to eligible students.

 The college followed the ED guidelines to determine student eligibility.
 According to the ED, students: